kylaandrade/WD-Seatwork-4/readme.md

   <h3 align="center">Seatwork 4: Feature Pages</h3>
 </div>
 <div align="center">
   This is for demonstrating skills in HTML and CSS with Multiple Pages, Effects and Container Manipulations.
-Providing a Different Versions of Feature Pages.</p>
+Providing Different Layouts of Feature Pages.</p>
   This aims to showcase 2 feature pages to demonstrate different feature layouts, created using pure HTML and CSS.
 </div>